amm98d/distributed-password-cracker/README.md

 - Compilation: ```mpicc -fopenmp main.c -lcrypt -o main```
 - Execution: ```mpiexec -n x ./main``` [x can be any integer]

+## How To Make mpiuser Sudoer
+- before login to your mpiuser or YOUR_USER_NAME,
+- RUN the following commands

+- sudo usermod -a -G YOUR_USER_NAME
+- sudo nano /etc/sudoers

+- NOW, add your username in the file like this:
+- YOUR_USER_NAME ALL=(ALL)  ALL

+- NOW, Login to mpiuser or YOUR_USER_NAME
+- Compilation: ```mpicc -fopenmp main.c -lcrypt -o main```
+- Execution: ```sudo mpiexec -n x ./main``` [x can be any integer]
+- NOW YOU CAN ENJOY ALL THE SUDO PREVILIGES

 ## Contribution Guidelines
 Each commit must have only atomic changes i.e. not more than 1 update.
 For example, it should not be the case that a single commit resolves an error and also implements a new function/feature.